GrappePie/color-detection-rhythm-games/README.md

 # Color Detection Script for Rhythm Games

-This Python script uses PySide6, OpenCV, and pyautogui to detect colors on the screen and perform actions in rhythm games.
+This Python script uses PySide6, OpenCV, and pyautogui to detect colors on the screen and perform actions in rhythm games like FNF.
 The script creates a transparent window with draggable labels for each color to be detected.
 When the specified color is detected within the label's region, the script triggers a corresponding key press.

 ## Features